yaredow/100_days_of_python_coding/README.md

 ## 100 days of code

 I have enrolled on one of Udemy's best selling bootcamp prepared by London App brewary and the course is given by  instructor Angela Yu.
+This 100 days of python coding challenge is all about mastering Python by building 100 projects in 100 days.
+It includes:
+* data science
+* automation
+* build websites
+* games and apps

 <img src="https://blog.hyperiondev.com/wp-content/uploads/2018/11/Blog-100DaysOfCode.jpg" class="img-responsive" alt="Responsive image" width=auto height=auto>